On the use of Graphs for Satellite Image Time Series: Introduction

 \section{Introduction}

 The Earth is constantly evolving.
 Its surface follows complex dynamics orchestrated by a wide variety of phenomena acting on all scales, from global movements of tectonic plates, atmosphere and oceans to local changes linked to the life cycles of forests, agriculture or human impacts.
-Observing the Earth from space enables global studies that are not possible with in-situ measurements, both in terms of spatial coverage and temporal sampling frequency.
+Observing the Earth from space enables global studies that are not possible with in-situ measurements, both in terms of spatial coverage and temporal sampling frequency, as satellites capture images of any location in the world at high spatial and temporal resolutions, enabling the study of natural and artificial phenomena on the Earth's surface.
 According to the Satellite Database maintained by the Union of Concerned Scientists~\cite{grimwood2023}, there were more than one thousand operational satellites dedicated to Earth observation in May 2023.
-These instruments capture satellite images of any location in the world at high spatial and temporal resolutions, enabling to study natural and artificial phenomena on the Earth's surface.

 Thanks to the high satellite revisit capacity, recent data can be arranged as satellite image time series (SITS), forming a sequence of satellite images of the same location but taken at different times.
 These data provide a wealth of information for real-world applications, such as ecology, healthcare, risk assessment, land management, agriculture, meteorology and climatology~\cite{miller2024deep}.
 However, SITS represent a large volume of complex data that requires automatic tools for their efficient processing.